pdav5883/robo-tourney/README.md

 Export to csv under Share & Export

 ## Future
-- Find dataset for tournament teams and results
-- Function that plays all games
-- Define format for pick/record
 - Do stats from previous years include data from NCAA tournament?
+- Training optimizer for set of stats
+- Dataset for team schedule and win/loss
+- Transitive property picker